alexrirak/renhelp-v2/grav/user/pages/01.tutorial/01.buildings/07.capturable-repair-pads/tutorial.md

 ## Required Files

-The Repair Pad models and textures are included in: [CapturableRepairpads.zip](files/CapturableRepairpads.zip) (or at [MPF](https://multiplayerforums.com/applications/core/interface/file/attachment.php?id=4527))
+The Repair Pad models and textures are included in: [CapturableRepairpads.zip](files/CapturableRepairpads.zip) (or at <a href="https://multiplayerforums.com/applications/core/interface/file/attachment.php?id=4527">MPF</a>)

 ---